 About 1.5 miles south of Zoo Atlanta, this free sprayground sits right in the middle of D.H.
 Stanton Park.
 Kids enjoy water cannons and a rainbow tunnel.
 Tip: Visit on a weekday since weekends are often packed.

 Kids can frolic for free at this fountain, the centerpiece of Duluth's town green.
 With a massive spout shooting water two stories in the air and smaller spouts surrounding it, the fountain has something for everyone.

-Yes, Roswell boasts two spraygrounds—Riverside Park and this one located in East Roswell Park off Fouts Road.
-With lots of colorful pole structures spraying water, kids can get soaked head to toe.
-Both residents and nonresidents are $2.
+The City of Roswell boasts two spraygrounds—Riverside Park (mentioned below) and this one located in East Roswell Park off Fouts Road.
+With lots of colorful pole structures spraying water, kids get soaked head to toe.
+Both residents and non-residents cost $2.

-Located right by the playground (and near a large shade canopy), this free splash pad gets kids drenched with water coming from every which way.
+Located in Historic Fourth Ward Park (perfectly situated near a large shade canopy), this free splash pad gets kids drenched with water coming from every which way.
 Tip: Park at 664 Angier Ave.
 NE to be closest to the splash pad.